-Blogging is different to other styles of business writing.
-At its best it is friendly and conversational, without dumbing down.
+Blogging is different from other styles of business writing.
+At its best, it is friendly and conversational, without dumbing down.
 The best advice I’ve had is to write as if you’re having a chat with a friend.
 Read it out loud and then cut out any words you wouldn’t use with that friend; change jargon to everyday language.

 Getting started and keeping going

 The internet is full of forgotten blogs.
 Blogs that were started with great intentions and then quietly abandoned.